Dennie L. Farr

 Dennie L. Farr (November 29, 1861 – May 18, 1909) was an American businessman and politician from Holyoke, Massachusetts.
 Born in Chesterfield, New Hampshire on November 29, 1861, to Lark L. and Mary (née Young) Farr, he attended school at Newark, Bellow's Falls, and Westminster, Vermont, and Swanzey, New Hampshire.

 In 1879 he moved to Holyoke, entering the employ of the Farr Alpaca Company, a local mill founded by a cousin, first as a millworker and later in its offices as paymaster and subsequently assistant treasurer, managing the salaries of the mill's more than 1000 employees.
-On October 12, 1886 he married Augusta Shaefer of Windsor Locks, Connecticut; the couple had three children, one son and two daughters.
+On October 12, 1886, he married Augusta Shaefer of Windsor Locks, Connecticut; the couple had three children, one son and two daughters.

 Farr took an active interest in public affairs; an active member of the local Republican Party, he was elected to the city council from ward 5 in 1887, and subsequently as an alderman of ward 6 in 1888.
 From 1890 to 1893 he served as treasurer to the city, and at the end of this term was elected mayor of Holyoke, serving in the latter for a single year term.
 The previous administration of Jeremiah Sullivan had received recommendation from a physician that new sewers were crucial to public health.
-While the previous administration determined requirements for the project, it was Farr's which worked with the Committee of Sewers and Drains to raise funds through bonds, and ultimately appropriate more than $300,000 dollars for construction ($8.1 million 2016 US Dollars).
+While the previous administration determined requirements for the project, it was Farr's which worked with the Committee of Sewers and Drains to raise funds through bonds, and ultimately appropriate more than $300,000 for construction (equivalent to $8.1 million in 2016).